Pelosi sets spending demands for two-year budget deal

 “But it also must provide $9 billion in additional funds for the VA MISSION Act in fiscal 2020 and $13 billion in additional funds in 2021,” she wrote.

+The VA Mission Act, which passed Congress with bipartisan support, seeks to revamp healthcare services provided through the Veterans Administration by allowing veterans to obtain private care, expanding assistance for caregivers and incentives for health professionals, and making other changes.

+Pelosi told Mnuchin that past agreements on parity between defense and non-defense spending did not take into account the growing cost of implementing the program.

-Reporting by David Morgan; editing by Jonathan Oatis
+Reporting by David Morgan; Editing by Jonathan Oatis and Andrea Ricci